Back to Home

 What a Next-Generation Telecom Fraud Protection Solution Must Deliver

-3. Automated Orchestration - Dynamic risk thresholds trigger instant call blocks, SMS throttles, or data session rate limits, even issuing proactive credits to defuse social media outrage.
+Dynamic risk thresholds trigger instant call blocks, SMS throttles, or data session rate limits, even issuing proactive credits to defuse social media outrage.
+Automation is key to staying ahead of fraudsters.

-4. Threat-Intelligence Fusion - Live feeds of premium-rate ranges, compromised IMSIs, and dark-web SIM swaps enrich detections.
+Live feeds of premium-rate ranges, compromised IMSIs, and dark-web SIM swaps enrich detections.
+External intelligence amplifies your internal detection capabilities.

-5. Cloud-Native Microservices - Horizontal auto-scaling and zero-downtime upgrades keep pace with 5G traffic spikes.
+Horizontal auto-scaling and zero-downtime upgrades keep pace with 5G traffic spikes.
+This architecture matches the scale and agility of modern fraud operations.

-6. Regulatory Guardrails - Built-in GDPR, CPNI, and TRAI compliance with full audit logs, vital for modern telecom cybersecurity services.
+Built-in GDPR, CPNI, and TRAI compliance with full audit logs, vital for modern telecom cybersecurity services.
+Compliance isn't optional—it's built into the foundation.

 Anything less is yesterday's defense.